 The nature of space as a shared domain requires that the articulation of legal norms and rules as they apply to space activities must be based on broad consensus and involve stakeholders and expertise from across the globe.
 As a result, the project involved over 100 participants representing diverse geographical, gender and disciplinary backgrounds.
 Further, at every stage of the project, ample opportunities for the professional development and training of future leaders, rising scholars and young professionals were provided.

 The Research Coordinator of the MILAMOS Project is present to initiate, supplement and ensure progress of the drafting process and coordinate the research efforts of the Core Experts.
-Research Assistants and Post-doctoral candidates are present to assist the rule-drafting by experts.

 Mr. Bayar Goswami